Make a claim

 Alert Icon

-Significant penalties apply if you fail to notify SafeWork NSW of a notifiable injuries or illnesses
+Significant penalties apply if you fail to notify SafeWork NSW of a notifiable injury or illnesses.

 If there is a serious injury or illness, you must report it to SafeWork NSW immediately as an urgent investigation may be needed.